Introduction

 Can I use regular tile cleaner after sealing grout?

-Yes, if you choose a pH-neutral cleaner that is safe for sealed surfaces to avoid damaging the sealant.
+A pH-neutral cleaner that is safe for sealed surfaces can be used to avoid damaging the sealant.

 How often should I reseal my grout?

-Typically, you should reseal your grout every 1 to 2 years, but this can vary based on usage and the type of sealant used.
+Resealing grout is usually recommended every 1 to 2 years, but this can change depending on how much the area is used and the type of sealant applied.

 What should I do if I notice mold on my sealed grout?

-Yes, if you notice mold, clean it with a mild bleach solution and reapply sealant once the area is dry to prevent future growth.
+If you see mold, clean it with a mild bleach solution and reapply sealant once the area is dry to help prevent future growth.

 Can I seal grout myself, or should I hire a professional?